ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/archtics/index.md

 2. Plan events are also included in the result set.
 The event_name parameter will be the Plan Name, and the `events_in_plan` array will display all events within that plan.

 ### Frequency of operation:
-This API call can be made 1-2 times per day, or as Archtics events are added or changed.
+This API call can be made 1-2 times per day, or as Season Tix events are added or changed.

 ### Incremental or Comprehensive Data:
 This API will return comprehensive data.